amasotti/pod-rotator-operator/docs/STEPS.md

 - `config/crd/bases/apps.example.com_custompodrotators.yaml` - the CRD manifest
 - `config/samples/apps_v1_custompodrotator.yaml` - the sample CR manifest
 - `config/rbac/role.yaml` - the RBAC role manifest

+## Important steps in the implementation

+1. Implement the reconcile loop in the controller

+The central place where you will be spending most of the time is the controller logic.
+Under `internal/controllers` the operator-sdk has scaffolded a controller file for you.
+The main function in this file is the `Reconcile` function.

+Reconciliation is a key operation in Kubernetes controllers.
+It is the process of bringing the current state of the cluster closer to the desired state.
+In the context of the operator, the desired state is defined by the Custom Resource Definition (CRD) that you have created.

+See [custompodrotator_controller.go (line 49ff)](../internal/controller/custompodrotator_controller.go) for the implemented logic.